timebox-designs/canned-coral/README.md

 ## Features
 A reverse proxy, implemented using [http-proxy](https://npmjs.org/package/http-proxy) and [connect](https://npmjs.org/package/connect), that enables you to route incoming http requests to different backend services.
+Primarily meant for development environments where it is easier to take advantage of existing services while building new technology.
 See "server.js" for details.

 ### Languages
 * [JavaScript](http://www.codecademy.com/tracks/javascript)